lean-delivery/ansible-role-java/README.md

       - `jdk` (default)
       - `jre`

   - `transport` Artifact source transport.
-Use `fallback` (OpenJDK, SAPJVM, AdoptOpenJDK, SapMachine, ZULU, Alibaba Dragonwell, Amazon Corretto distributions are supported), `repositories`(OpenJDK, AdoptOpenJDK, Amazon Corretto distributions are supported), `local`, `web` or `s3` according to your requirements.
+Use `fallback` (OpenJDK, SAPJVM, Adoptium, SapMachine, ZULU, Alibaba Dragonwell, Amazon Corretto distributions are supported), `repositories`(OpenJDK, Adoptium, Amazon Corretto distributions are supported), `local`, `web` or `s3` according to your requirements.

     Available:
       - `repositories` Installing java from system repositories (yum or apt, Linux only)
       - `web` Fetching artifact from custom web url
-      - `chocolatey` Windows specific package manager (Supported OpenJDK: JDK 11, 12 or JRE 8, SapMachine, ZULU, AdoptOpenJDK)
+      - `chocolatey` Windows specific package manager (Supported OpenJDK: JDK 11, 12 or JRE 8, SapMachine, ZULU, Adoptium)
       - `local` Local artifact stored on ansible master (can be used as cache for other transport)
       - `s3` Download artifact from s3 bucket (Linux clients only, for Windows please use other transports)
-      - `fallback` fetching artifacts from official sites (available for distributions: openjdk, sapjvm, zulu, adoptopenjdk, sapmachine, dragonwell8, corretto).
+      - `fallback` fetching artifacts from official sites (available for distributions: openjdk, sapjvm, zulu, adoptium, sapmachine, dragonwell8, corretto).
          This is *default* value for `transport` variable

         **Notice** using `s3` transport requires specific packages to be installed on target host: